build3r/TodayILearned/stoic_lessons/lessons_2021.md

 137. Jul 13: Being a good leader is that you must help others to be better, Its your duty.
 138. Jul 14: People who pick things up quickly skip the basic lessons and d not understand the fundamentals.
 So train with humility.
 139. Jul 15: When you do right thing, do not expect a reward or a favor.
 You did it because its right.
+140. July 16: Ask yourself "What are yo committed?" is it consistent with your values and things you care.